Giuseppe Moscati: Medical career

-During World War I, Moscati tried to enroll in the armed forces, but was rejected; military authorities felt that he could better serve the country by treating the wounded.
+During World War I, Moscati tried to enlist in the armed forces, but was rejected; military authorities felt that he could better serve the country by treating the wounded.
 His hospital was taken over by the military, and he himself visited close to 3,000 soldiers.
 In 1919, he was made director of one of the local men's schools; he also continued to teach.
-In 1922 Moscati was given a libera docenza in clinical medicine, which allowed him to teach at institutes of higher education.